Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Relate Work

-To address key challenges in remote sensing imagery—such as large parameter overhead, aliasing artifacts, and significant object-scale variability—we propose a novel adapter architecture that combines frequency-domain decomposition with specialized convolutional processing.
-By disentangling high- and low-frequency components through dedicated convolutional branches and incorporating temporal information, the proposed method enables effective multi-scale adaptation while maintaining minimal parameter cost.
+To address challenges in remote sensing imagery, we propose the \textit{FreqWeaver Adapter}, a novel adapter design that integrates frequency-domain decomposition with convolutional processing.
+It separates high- and low-frequency components through dedicated convolutional branches and incorporates spatial information.
+This design enables efficient multi-scale adaptation, reduces aliasing artifacts, avoids large variations in object scale, while maintaining a very low additional parameter cost.